artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 * **Schema Stitching** - extending a GraphQL Schema by using Types from another schema

 Stitching is one of the end-goals, but merging may be enough for a lot of cases.
-Both of the two launch posts above give a much more in-depth explanation of how everything comes together, but that should be enough for this post.
+Both of the two launch posts above give a much more in-depth explanation of how everything comes together, but these should be enough for this post.

 ## How Do We Do It?